MichaelCade/90DaysOfDevOps/Days/day82.md

 ![](Images/Day82_Monitoring9.png)

-On Step 2 of 2, we are going to use the @timestamp option from the dropdown as this will filter our data by time.
+In Step 2 of 2, we are going to use the @timestamp option from the dropdown as this will filter our data by time.
 When you hit create pattern it might take a few seconds to complete.

 ![](Images/Day82_Monitoring10.png)